srik2709/YTChatbot/README.md

 * **Interactive Chat:** Ask complex questions in natural language and receive answers synthesized directly from the video's content.
 * **Semantic Search:** Goes beyond simple keyword matching to understand the *meaning* behind your query, finding the most relevant video segments.
 * **On-the-Fly Processing:** Processes videos in real-time without needing a pre-existing database.
-* **Local & Private:** Runs entirely on your local machine.
-Your data and API keys never leave your computer.

 ---

 ### System Architecture